-Shipment inbound - No (CA BPC § 23661).
+Shipment inbound - No (CA BPC § 23661).2

-Shipment intrastate - No, a licensed craft distiller may sell only up to the equivalent of 2.25 liters in any combination of prepackaged containers per day per consumer of distilled spirits manufactured or produced by the licensee at its premises to a consumer (CA BPC § 23504).
+Shipment intrastate - No, a licensed craft distiller may sell only up to the equivalent of 2.25 liters in any combination of prepackaged containers per day per consumer of distilled spirits manufactured or produced by the licensee at its premises to a consumer (CA BPC § 23504).3

-COVID Measures -Normally, Type 74 (craft distiller) licensees may not deliver alcoholic beverages to consumers away from the licensed premises, but enforcement of the delivery provision is temporarily suspended.
+COVID Measures - Normally, Type 74 (craft distiller) licensees may not deliver alcoholic beverages to consumers away from the licensed premises, but enforcement of the delivery provision is temporarily suspended.
 During the pandemic, payments for products can also be made at the time of delivery.
 Licensees must still, however, comply with the 2.25 liter per consumer per day limit.
 It is up to the delivery company as to whether they will deliver alcohol.
 The licensee is ultimately responsible for ensuring that the delivery person does not deliver to a minor.
+The provision allowing alcoholic beverage deliveries to consumers will temporarily remain in place until December 31, 2021.